 Rather than dealing with notices, it may be desirable to arrange for translation of these materials, along with other information about the plan.
 Companies that sponsor more than one plan should aim for consistency in messaging when participants need information on the plans in their primary language.

-Companies that sponsor an Employee Stock Ownership Plan have additional considerations in explaining Employee Ownership and its benefits.
-It can be helpful to provide a glossary of plan terminology and/or frequently asked questions about the ESOP in another language.
+Companies that sponsor an Employee Stock Ownership Plan (ESOP) have additional considerations in explaining employee ownership and its benefits.
+Providing a glossary of plan terminology and frequently asked questions about the ESOP in the participants’ primary language can enhance understanding and engagement.